Online decision tool created by Kaiser Permanente researchers helps emergency room doctors identify low-risk patients with a pulmonary embolism

 “With an average hospital stay of three days, costing about $2,300 per day, that would add up to about $80,000 in cost savings per 100 patients,” Vinson said.

-In an accompanying editorial, Paul D. Stein, MD, and Mary J. Hughes, DO, of Michigan State University College of Osteopathic Medicine, wrote that despite some challenges in implementing the tool, the benefits of broad implementation in emergency departments would include a significant reduction in health care costs.
+In an editorial that accompanied the original study, Paul D. Stein, MD, and Mary J. Hughes, DO, of Michigan State University College of Osteopathic Medicine, wrote that despite some challenges in implementing the tool, the benefits of broad implementation in emergency departments would include a significant reduction in health care costs.

 “The investigators are to be congratulated for showing the effectiveness of this computer tool that, when intensively promoted, enabled physicians to knowledgeably select a larger proportion of patients for home treatment,” they wrote.